hashicorp/packer/website/source/docs/builders/azure-setup.html.md

 # Authorizing Packer Builds in Azure

-In order to build VMs in Azure Packer needs 6 configuration options to be
+In order to build VMs in Azure, Packer needs 6 configuration options to be
 specified:

 -   `subscription_id` - UUID identifying your Azure subscription (where billing